Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-inputs/index.md

 # LDIO Inputs

-The LDI Core module contains the components maintained by the VSDS team in order to accommodate the onboarding of LDES onboarders.
+The LDI Core module contains the components the VSDS team maintains to accommodate LDES onboarders' onboarding.

-Each component can be wrapped in a desired implementation framework (LDI-orchestrator, NiFi, ...) to be used.
+Each component can be wrapped in a desired implementation framework (LDI-orchestrator, NiFi, etc.).